newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/vacant-building-fire-permit.md

 icon: file-purple.svg
 urlSlug: vacant-building-fire-permit
 summaryDescriptionMd: >-
-  You need a fire permit to own a property in New Jersey if it:
+  You must have a fire permit to own a property in New Jersey if it:

-  * Is vacant (completely empty) or unoccupied (without tenants, but may have furniture or utilities on)
+  * is vacant (completely empty) or unoccupied (without tenants, but may have furniture or utilities on),

-  * Has a total floor space of 2,500 square feet or more
+  * has a total floor space of 2,500 square feet or more, and

-  * Will be used for commercial, industrial, or residential purposes
+  * will be used for commercial, industrial, or residential purposes

   You also need to pass an inspection to get the permit.
-issuingAgency: ""
+issuingAgency: NJ Division of Fire Safety or your local fire department
 callToActionText: Contact My Local Enforcing Agency (LEA)
 callToActionLink: https://www.nj.gov/dca/dfs/pdf/fire%20directory_county%20summary/fire_code_enforcement_director.pdf
 ---